enkidevs/curriculum/Web/HTML/images/image-height-width.md

 ---
 ## Quiz

-### Is it true that setting height & width as attributes will reserve space before the image loads?
+### Is it true or false?
+  Setting height & width as attributes will reserve space before the image loads?

   ???

  * Yes
+ * No